Managing bladder late effects

 Treatments can cause the bladder to shrink.
 This means it cannot hold as much urine (pee) as before.
 This happens when the bladder walls become scarred and the tissue becomes less stretchy.

-An overactive bladder means you often suddenly feel you need to pass urine (pee).
+An overactive bladder means you often suddenly feel the need to pass urine (pee).
 Your bladder feels full, even when there is not much in it.

 Urinary incontinence

-Exercises to strengthen the pelvic floor muscles (Kegel exercises) is the most important treatment for leaking urine (incontinence).
+Pelvic floor exercises (Kegel exercises) can strengthen the pelvic floor muscles and is the most common treatment for leaking urine (incontinence).
 A continence adviser can teach you how to do the exercises correctly.

 Radiation cystitis